• YMCA Membership Drive 2025

 Climb@Blue Ridge has climbing spaces for bouldering, top roping, and lead climbing.

-There are several places for bouldering at CBR, a cave area, a small tunnel area, and a room off the main gym.
+There are several places for bouldering at CBR, a cave area, walls, and a room off the main gym.
 These areas do not require the use of harnesses or ropes as they don’t go high.
-These areas are about traversing across or up, around, or under obstacles.
+These areas are about traversing across, up, around, or under obstacles.

 Top roping is the style of climbing with ropes.
 Basically, this is what you’re doing when you are hooked to a harness with a rope up above you and either a human or auto-belayer.
 The gym has three auto belays so you can climb even if you don’t have a climbing partner.